Car Park Ventilation Compliance

 Approved Document B (Fire Safety)

-AD B outlines the general principles to restrict fire spread within car parks and recommends that the fire load is well defined and that that car park is well ventilated.
-Ventilation is the most important factor; increased ventilation reduces the risk of fire spread from one storey to another.
+AD B outlines the general principles to restrict fire spread within car parks and recommends that the fire load is well defined and that the car park is well ventilated.
+Ventilation is the most important factor; increased ventilation reduces the risk of fire spreading from one storey to another.

-Lastly, published in 2015, AD F includes standards for air quality and ventilation for all buildings.
+Lastly, updated in 2021, AD F vol 2 includes standards for air quality and ventilation for buildings other than dwellings.
 It also covers requirements for the prevention of condensation.

 Specific Challenges of Underground Car Parks